soot-oss/soot/index.md

 # How do I get started with Soot?

 We have some documentation on Soot in the [wiki](https://github.com/Sable/soot/wiki), including a large range of [tutorials](https://github.com/Sable/soot/wiki/Tutorials) on Soot.
-We also have a [JavaDoc documentation](https://ssebuild.cased.de/nightly/soot/javadoc/).
+We also have a [JavaDoc documentation](http://soot-build.cs.uni-paderborn.de/doc/soot/) and a reference on the [command line options](http://soot-build.cs.uni-paderborn.de/doc/sootoptions/).

 # How do I obtain the nightly builds?